kentcdodds/podcastify-dir/README.md

 The fitler query params are a list of comma-separated filter sets which is a pair of `[regex]:[property]`.
 The `sort` is `[direction]:[property]`.

+Additionally, the `filterIn` and `filterOut` options can be used multiple times.
+So if you want to filter in "self help" and "career" categories, then you could use multiple `filterIn` params.
+For both `filterIn` and `filterOut`, the item must match _all_ of the query options to apply.

 Alternatively, you could create individual feeds by starting multiple servers on different ports and putting the audio files in different directories.